A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Introduction

-In the last years a lot of research sparkled on such topics, with particular focus on defining metric structures, with the aim of employing populations of Reeb graphs or merge trees for data analysis.
-Different but related metrics have been proposed to compare Reeb graphs \citep{di2016edit, de2016categorified, bauer2020reeb, bauer2014strong}, which have been shown to posses very interesting properties in terms of Morse functions on manifolds, connecting the combinatorial nature of Reeb Graphs with deformation-invariant characterizations of manifolds which are smooth, compact, orientable and without boundary.
-On the specific case of merge trees, there has been some research on their computation \citep{merge_parall_1} and on using them as visualization tools \citep{merge_visual_1, merge_visual_2}, while other works \citep{merge, merge_interl} started to build frameworks to analyze sets of merge trees, mainly proposing a suitable metric structure to compare them, as do some more recent works \citep{merge_intrins, merge_frechet,cardona2021universal}.
-Some works specifically tackle the problem of finding a suitable metric structure via edit distances \citep{merge_farlocca, merge_farlocca_2}, which however lack suitable stability properties.
+Given the widespread use of all the aforementioned trees, in the last years a lot of research sparkled on such topics, with particular focus on defining metric structures, with the aim of employing populations of Reeb graphs or merge trees for data analysis.
+Different but related metrics have been proposed to compare Reeb graphs \cite{bauer2020reeb, de2016categorified, di2016edit}, and merge trees \cite{merge, cardona2021universal, cavinato2022imaging, merge_intrins, merge_interl, pegoraro2021interleaving, pegoraro2024finitely, merge_wass, merge_farlocca, merge_frechet, interl_approx, merge_farlocca_2}.
+There is also some work investigating structures lying in between merge trees and persistence diagrams \cite{mergegrams}.